-- · Communicate death to department head and dean respective to student's major/minor. - Request that academic administrators and faculty refrain from discussing the incident on social media as all communication will be released from University Communications. - Collaborate with program director regarding the academic consequences of the death.
-The Associate Vice President of International Programs, Dean of Students and the Education Abroad Director will serve in conductive roles regarding decision that include: Will program continue in country?
+- Communicate death to department head and dean respective to student's major/minor. - Request that academic administrators and faculty refrain from discussing the incident on social media as all communication will be released from University Communications. - Collaborate with program director regarding the academic consequences of the death.
+The Vice President for Community and Global Parterships, Dean of Students and the Education Abroad Director will serve in conductive roles regarding decision that include: Will program continue in country?
 If so, does the program director need additional support?